New Jersey Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The New Jersey surplus lines market accounted for $1.3 billion in gross premiums written in 2012, according to a survey by Business Insurance.
+The New Jersey surplus lines market accounted for $1.7 billion in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in New Jersey as measured by direct property/casualty incurred losses, were $17.9 billion.
-Life insurance claims and benefits payouts in New Jersey totaled $18.2 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in New Jersey as measured by direct property/casualty incurred losses, were $11.9 billion.
+Life insurance claims and benefits payouts in New Jersey totaled $20.8 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 New Jersey suffered damage in two of the top ten costliest hurricanes: Hurricane Ivan in 2004 and Hurricane Sandy in 2012.
 Hurricane Sandy caused extensive damage in New Jersey as well as to New York, Pennsylvania and Connecticut.
 Sandy caused 72 deaths in the U.S. and $18.75 billion in insured property losses in 15 states and the District of Columbia, not including National Flood Insurance Program (NFIP) losses, according to the Property Claim Services (PCS) unit of ISO.
 This makes it the third costliest U.S. hurricane, topped only by Hurricane Katrina in 2005 and Hurricane Andrew in 1992.